May 11, 2022

 Winning a strong fisheries law in Canada was Oceana’s top priority for this country.
 Now that we have it, we’ll continue to fight to ensure the intent of the law and new requirements are followed.
 That means strong plans for critically depleted populations that are designed to bring them back to health.
 It means decisions on fishing quotas that support abundant fish and sustainable fishing, that do not harm the population, and that decisions and plans must be public and transparent so we can track progress and hold the government to account.

-This is a landmark moment in ocean conservation in Canada and an important contribution to President Trudeau’s continued commitment to ocean conservation.
+This is a landmark moment in ocean conservation in Canada and an important contribution to Prime Minister Trudeau’s continued commitment to ocean conservation.
 It’s important we celebrate the progress made possible by thousands of ocean supporters across Canada.
 It is also a testament to Oceana’s approach: strong science and policy campaigns can bring about change.
 There is still work ahead of us, but this new law provides the hope and expectation that we can succeed in rebuilding abundance in our oceans.